 When can I start contributing to a pillar 3a account?

-Bank solution:
+Bank solutions

 Interest-bearing 3a account